How do I install a fixture box for my outside light?

 Electrical Question from Gary about Home Electrical Wiring

-Background: Gary, a Handyman from Mays Landing, NJ
+Background: Gary, a Handyman from Mays Landing, New Jersey.

 Thanks for your electrical question Gary.
 There are a variety of fixture boxes that can be used for just about any wiring situation.
 If the 2×6 is directly at the desired location for the light fixture then a hole saw can be used to create the necessary opening for the fixture box.
 If the space is partially blocked by a framing stud then install a thin pancake box.Â If the space is wide open then use a cut-in box.
 Follow the link below for full details about junction boxes.